Choosing an appropriate multivariate data analysis technique

 Here we define multivariate (or multidimensional) datasets as data tables containing more than 2 variables (usually stored in columns) measured on more than 2 statistical units (individuals, patients, sites…) usually stored in rows.
 Multidimensional data analysis techniques are used to extract interesting information in large datasets that can hardly be read in their raw format.
 Those tools are often referred to as data mining tools.

-The following grid will guide you through the choice of an appropriate data mining method according to the type of questions you want to investigate using your data (exploratory or decisional) as well as the structure of your data.
-The list is not exhaustive.
+The following grid will guide you through the choice of an appropriate data mining method according to the type of question you want to investigate using your data (exploratory or decisional) as well as the structure of your data.
+The list is non-exhaustive.
 However, it contains the most commonly used methods, all available in XLSTAT.

 We divided the questions into two types: